mozilla-extensions/secure-proxy/README.md

 ## How to install WebExtension

 1. Install web-ext `npm install -g web-ext`
-2. Build the addon `npm run build`
+2. Build the add-on `npm run build`

 ## How to run WebExtension